sylvaticus/BetaML.jl/docs/paper/revision/reviewer1_r1_reply.md

   is true, the paper should state this clearly in the "Summary" (not just that it was developed in response to the course).
 ```
-I specified that the focus is on usability, whether for didactic or applied research purposes.
+As specified on a previous comment, the focus is on usability, whether this is important for didactic or applied research purposes.

 ```
 - **added** The authors should reference for comparison the toolboxes